vega/altair/doc/user_guide/data.rst

 Often, the Feature contains also additional metadata next to the Geometry object.
 The `__geo_interface__` provides two approaches to store metadata.
-- Stored as a dictionary within the key `properties` (so called properties member)
+- Metadata stored as a dictionary within the key `properties` (so called properties member)
-- Stored directly on the top-level of the Feature (so called foreign members).
+- Metada stored directly on the top-level of the Feature (so called foreign members).

 Altair aims to serialize the metadata directly on the top-level of the Feature to avoid the need of nested dictionaries.
 In some situations this is not possible